MEET THE TEAM

 Louise is also a trustee of health and safety charity Scottish Hazards, and works to secure long-term funding for a health and safety advice, training and support service for workers.
 Her primary aim in all she does is to stop anyone else from losing their life or their loved one in a preventable workplace incident.

 Louise lives in Edinburgh with her two young sons.
-She enjoys a long walk, a not-so-long cycle, regular HIIT classes at the gym, and weekly 5-aside football.
+She enjoys a long walk, an increasingly lengthy cycle, regular HIIT classes at the gym, and weekly 5-aside football.

 Michael Adamson